Manfred von Richthofen: Flying Circus

-Richthofen received the Pour le Mérite in January 1917 after his 16th confirmed kill, the highest military honour in Germany at the time and informally known as "The Blue Max".
+Richthofen received the Pour le Mérite in January 1917 after his 16th confirmed kill, the highest military honour in Germany at the time and informally known as "the Blue Max".
 That same month, he assumed command of Jasta 11, which ultimately included some of the elite German pilots, many of whom he trained himself, and several of whom later became leaders of their own squadrons.
 Ernst Udet belonged to Richthofen's group and later became Generaloberst Udet.
 When Lothar joined, the German high command appreciated the propaganda value of two Richthofens fighting together to defeat the enemy in the air.

 Richthofen took the flamboyant step of having his Albatros painted red when he became a squadron commander.
-His autobiography states: "For whatever reasons, one fine day I came upon the idea of having my crate painted glaring red.
+He wrote in his autobiography: "For whatever reasons, one fine day I came upon the idea of having my crate painted glaring red.
 The result was that absolutely everyone could not help but notice my red bird.
 In fact, my opponents also seemed to be not entirely unaware [of it]".
-Thereafter he usually flew in red-painted aircraft, although not all of them were entirely red, nor was the "red" necessarily the brilliant scarlet beloved of model- and replica-builders.
+During an unexpected visit home on February 4, he explained to his mother (who opined that painting his machine red was rather frivolous) that the main reason for doing so was to be seen by his men at all times.
+She also recalled that the legendary hero Dietrich von Bern went into battle bearing a fire-red shield, in a display of courage and force, further reinforcing her son's choice.
+She asked her son why he risked his life every day, and he said: "For the man in the trenches.
+I want to ease his hard lot in life by keeping the enemy flyers away from him."
+Author A. E. Ferko suggests Richthofen was inspired by the French ace Jean Navarre who was renowned for his flamboyant red Nieuport.
+Thereafter, he usually flew in red-painted aircraft, although not all of them were entirely red, nor was the "red" necessarily the brilliant scarlet beloved of model- and replica-builders.

 Other members of Jasta 11 soon took to painting parts of their aircraft red.
 Their official reason seems to have been to make their leader less conspicuous, to avoid having him singled out in a fight.
 In practice, red colouration became a unit identification.
 Other units soon adopted their own squadron colours, and decoration of fighters became general throughout the Luftstreitkräfte.
 The German high command permitted this practice (in spite of obvious drawbacks from the point of view of intelligence), and German propaganda made much of it by referring to Richthofen as Der Rote Kampfflieger—"the Red Fighter Pilot".